-The second phase of Imagine OPRF focuses on building a new, four-story/five-level physical education and athletics wing, including a full basement, on the southeast (Scoville and Lake) corner of the building.
-This would replace the current structure there and would not include the Fieldhouse.
-To see the conceptual design for Project 2, click here.
-This replacement wing would include:
+The second phase of Imagine OPRF focuses on building a new physical education wing at the southeast (Scoville and Lake) corner of the building.
+This will replace the current structure there and does not include the Fieldhouse.

-- PE classrooms, PE and athletics offices, PE equipment storagem and a conference room to replace the ones removed during demolition
+- PE classrooms, PE and athletics offices, PE equipment storage and a conference room to replace the ones removed during demolition

 - Improvements to the performing arts green room, which does not meet student needs

-- An expanded treatment room for athletic trainers to address inadequate space issues
+- An expanded treatment room for athletic trainers that addresses inadequate space and inaccessibility issues

 Project 2 will accommodate some functions that currently are in the southwest Physical Education area of the building, including boys locker rooms, the West Pool, and the trainer’s room.
 This will make space for moving performing arts to the southwest area of the building, which is called for in the conceptual design for Project 3.